davidjwatts/portuguese_fires/Final_Report.md

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/pca.png "PCA graphs")

-All of variables, or even just FWIC metrics show us plenty of structure, but the structure exists between the metrics themselves, as we've seen before.
-There is no spread in fires by size.
-Looking at the meteorological variables, we see just an undifferentiated cloud with no spread in fire size.
+All of the variables, or even just FWIC metrics show us plenty of structure, but the structure exists between the metrics themselves, as we've seen before.
+There is no spread of fires by size.
+Looking at the meteorological variables, we see just an undifferentiated cloud of mixed color.
 Fires of size zero can be found everywhere.

 ### Algorithms